Overcoming Conflicting Data when Updating a Neural Semantic Parser: Task Setup

-In this paper, we focus on the task of making a single update to the desired output of a model\mpavan{would it be better to say "update to the label schema?", wdyt? - dgaddy: this would be a bit more accurate, but I'm kind of trying to avoid using words like schema that are more specific to semantic parsing} by collecting a small amount of additional data.\footnote{What qualifies as a single update is somewhat open to interpretation, but our models are not overly sensitive to how it is defined and we will consider some updates that affect multiple intents or change multiple arguments.}\dgaddy{footnote might need more clarification (not introducing multiple high-level intents)} While handling a stream of updates may pose additional challenges, we leave an investigation of that scenario to future work.
-Accordingly, our task setup expects two sets of data: a large amount of data from before a change, which we will call the \textbf{V1} (version one) set, and a small amount of data from after a change, which we call the \textbf{V2} set.
+In this paper, we focus on the task of making a single update to the intent and argument structure output by a model, where the update is specified by collecting a small amount of additional data.\footnote{While handling a stream of updates may pose additional challenges, we leave an investigation of that scenario to future work.
+What qualifies as a single update is somewhat open to interpretation, but our methods are not overly sensitive to how it is defined.} Accordingly, our task setup expects two sets of data: a large amount of data from before a change, which we will call the \textbf{V1} (version one) set, and a small amount of data from after a change, which we call the \textbf{V2} set.
 The V1 set represents the current state of the system with any data collected in the past, while the new V2 set is collected specifically for the purpose of introducing a particular update.
 For the purposes of testing methods in this paper, we will form these two sets synthetically, as described in Section~\ref{sec:synthetic-changes} below.

 [1]{\emph{#1}}